Safety in Academic Buildings

 During academic semesters, academic buildings at the University are open for access by students, faculty, staff, and visitors between 7 a.m. and 2 a.m., Monday through Friday.
 Outside doors are locked at other times, although faculty and staff who work in a building may be given keys.

-The Building Safety and Security Representative (BSSR) program is designed to facilitate emergency planning for the occupants of each building at the University of Georgia.
+The Building Safety and Security Representative (BSSR) program is designed to facilitate emergency planning for the occupants of each building at the University.
 The program focuses on emergency planning at the building level since most emergencies such as fire, flood, tornado, or criminal activity affect the entire building.

 Each BSSR leader will help create safety plans, monitor security issues, participate in emergency drills, and work to create a safe environment for the occupants of a specific building.
-More information on the BSSR program can be found at online or by calling the Office of Emergency Preparedness at 706-542-5845.
+More information on the BSSR program can be found here or by calling the Office of Emergency Preparedness at 706-542-5845.

 Police officers patrol campus on foot, checking for suspicious persons, suspicious or criminal activity, and safety and security hazards.
-Malfunctioning outside doors and locks are reported to the Physical Plant Division for immediate attention.
+Malfunctioning outside doors and locks are reported to the Facilities Management Division for immediate attention.

 In addition to the above measures, it is essential that University Housing has the support and cooperation of all residents to maximize individual and community safety and security.
-Residents must never prop open doors or let unauthorized persons enter the buildings.
-Residents should always lock their room doors and report suspicious persons or activities noted in or around their buildings.
-For more information, visit the Housing website or call 706‑542‑1421.
+Residents must remain diligent in complying with all of University Housing’s security policies, including not propping open doors or letting unauthorized persons enter the buildings.
+Residents should always lock their room doors and report suspicious persons or activities noted in or around their buildings to University police.

-Ten fraternity and sorority houses are located directly on campus and are thus under the jurisdiction of University police, who patrol regularly.
-The remaining sorority and fraternity houses are located off campus and are under the jurisdiction of the Athens-Clarke County police.
-Fraternities and sororities are not managed by University housing, but by the house corporation for the individual chapters, each of which establishes its own security policies.
+Eight fraternity and sorority houses are located directly on campus and are thus under the jurisdiction of UGA Police, who patrol regularly.
+The remaining sorority and fraternity houses are located off campus and are under the jurisdiction of the Athens-Clarke County Police.
+Fraternities and sororities are managed by the house corporation for the individual chapters, each of which establishes its own security policies.
 The Greek Life Office, at 706-542-4612, can provide information about the house corporation for any given house.

-When a crime has been committed at an off-campus location of a recognized student organization it should be reported to local law enforcement agencies.
-The University Police Department does not have jurisdiction off campus, but works with the local law enforcement agency, which will conduct the investigation to obtain information about any incident as soon as possible after it has occurred.
+When a crime has been committed at an off-campus location of a recognized student organization, it should be reported to local law enforcement agencies.
+The UGA Police Department does not have jurisdiction off campus but works with the local law enforcement agency, which will conduct the investigation to obtain information about any incident as soon as possible after it has occurred.
 Victims of criminal acts may obtain a copy of the police incident report from the agency of jurisdiction.
 The Office of Student Conduct handles student violations of conduct regulations that occur off campus.